lujanrr/lujanrr/README.md

 ### [Rossmann - Sales Forescast Project]( https://github.com/lujanrr/lujanrr-rossmann-sales)
 Building a Machine Learning Model to sales  is a common and essential use of machine learning .
-In this project, I developed a Machine Learning model able to forescat sales with **Mean Absolute Percentage error accuracy(MAPE):0.14 +/- 0.02**.
+In this project, I developed a Machine Learning model able to forescat sales with **Mean Absolute Percentage error accuracy(MAPE): 0.14 +/- 0.02**.
 The performance of this model would increase **revenue of R$5 millions** according to the company's business model described in the problem definition.

 ## Data Anaysis - Insight Projets